rschifflin/bsp/README.md

 2. An efficient back-to-front ordering of these volumes can be found for any given axis
 2. volumes can be looked up efficiently for any given point

-Convex volumes are useful in general to work with because any point within a convex volumes is reachable from any other point.
+Convex volumes are useful in general to work with because any point within a convex volume is reachable from any other point.
-This greatly simplifies a number of problems when working with volumes.
-Back-to-front orderings are very useful for drawing a scene, as we can draw the furthest volumes first and draw the nearer volumes on top of them (the painter's algorithm).
-Volume lookup is useful to locate point entities and their nearby surroundings within a scene.
+This greatly simplifies a number of problems when working with 3D spaces.
+Back-to-front orderings are very useful for painting a scene.
+Point lookup to the nearest volume is useful to find the point and its nearby surroundings within a scene.

 ## The solution
 Binary space partitioning!
 The theory goes likes this: